conjurernix/conjurernix.github.io/posts/convex-overview.md

 smart contract development.
 By focusing on immutability and stateless functions, Convex provides a robust foundation for building decentralized applications:

-- **Immutable State**: Ensures that once data is written to the blockchain, it remains unaltered, fostering trust and integrity in transactions and contracts.
+- **Immutable State**: Ensures that once data is written to the lattice, it remains unaltered, fostering trust and integrity in transactions and contracts.
 - **Predictable Function Execution**: Stateless functions enable consistent and reliable behavior, vital for the deterministic nature of smart contracts.
-- **Enhanced Security and Reliability in Contract Logic**: The use of pure functions, where the output is determined solely by the input, eliminates side effects and offers a higher degree of security, crucial for financial and contractual transactions on the blockchain.
+- **Enhanced Security and Reliability in Contract Logic**: The use of pure functions, where the output is determined solely by the input, eliminates side effects and offers a higher degree of security, crucial for financial and contractual transactions on the network.
 - **Program Verification**: The functional programming paradigm facilitates formal verification of code, a critical aspect for smart contracts, where security and reliability are paramount.